Brandon Ayers

 Additional Charges:

-A $300 Fee will be charged if the applicant shows up and we are not able to conduct the practice test due to paperwork errors or not meeting the eligibility requirements based off of the FAR’s.
+Effective Immediately - 50% of the checkride Fee will be forfeited if the applicant shows up and we are not able to conduct the practice test due to paperwork errors or not meeting the eligibility requirements based off of the FAR’s.
 Remember it is you and your instructors responsibility to go through the FAR’s line by line and verify that all requirements are met, and all paperwork is correctly completed.
+I have been blocking off my schedule to complete exams, and have loads of information on my website to help you prepare for your checkride, yet I am still running into 35% of my checkride applicants not being able to start due Errors in paperwork.
+Your fee is to cover my time I have allotted for your appointment.

-My October and November are currently Full.
-I will start to schedule checkrides for December starting on November 25th.
+I will start to schedule checkrides for February starting on January 25th.

 Currently I am only scheduling checkrides if you are already 100% signed off by your instructor, and ready to go.
 (Including a fully completed 8710 that is signed off by your instructor)